niaz151/react-native-img-search/README.md

 4. Install Expo on your mobile device via App Store or Play Store

+5. Make sure you're connected to the same Internet network as your computer

-5. Use your mobile device camera to scan the QR code that pops up in your browser or terminal which in turn should open the Expo app with a running copy of this application
+6. Use your mobile device camera to scan the QR code that pops up in your browser or terminal which in turn should open the Expo app with a running copy of this application

 ## Features ##